17 Signs of a Condescending Person in Relationships & How to Deal

 While they may try to brush it off as a joke or constructive criticism, it can make you feel insignificant and unheard… and that’s not something anyone should have to endure in a relationship.

 Research indicates that criticism in romantic relationships can be harmful and helpful, depending on delivery.
-Hostile criticism reduces relationship satisfaction, while non-hostile criticism may improve it.
+Hostile criticism tends to reduce relationship satisfaction, whereas non-hostile criticism may actually improve it.
 Criticism can hurt self-esteem and even cause neurological damage when excessive, while its source also influences its impact.

-5 possible reasons why people are condescending in relationships
+5 possible reasons people are condescending in relationships

 Sometimes, people behave condescendingly without fully realizing the impact of their words or actions.
 This can result from a variety of personal feelings or learned behaviors that cause them to speak down to others.